 Carpet-Specific Solutions

 Thick carpet and padding are standing desk enemies.
-The soft surface allows feet to sink unevenly and shift during use — and no amount of bolt-tightening fixes a soft foundation.
+The soft surface allows feet to sink unevenly and shift during use — no amount of bolt-tightening fixes a soft foundation.

 Option 1: Plywood Base